opendocsg/slw-judgments-backfill/2012_SGHC_74/report.md

 **The threshold for O 53 leave applications**

 9       Applications for O 53 prerogative orders require the leave of court.
 One of the purposes of the requirement of leave is to sieve out groundless applications _in limine_.
-The Court of Appeal in _Public Service Commission v Lai Swee Lin Linda_ [2001] 1 SLR(R) 133 explained that the requirement of seeking the leave of court (at [23]) was:
+The Court of Appeal in _Public Service Commission v Lai Swee Lin Linda_ <span class="citation">[2001] 1 SLR(R) 133</span> explained that the requirement of seeking the leave of court (at [23]) was:

  ... intended to be a means of filtering out groundless or hopeless cases at an early stage, and its aim is to prevent a wasteful use of judicial time and to protect public bodies from harassment (whether intentional or otherwise) that might arise from a need to delay implementing decisions, where the legality of such decisions is being challenged. ...